davidingle188/Telecom-Customer-Churn-Analysis/README.md

 ### 2. SQL Views Creation
 Created two SQL views to better manage and analyze customer data:

+- **`prod_churn`:** Table Creation: Creates a new table prod_churn in the telecom_churan schema.
+It selects data from customer_data and applies transformations to handle empty string values.
+Numeric columns with empty strings are replaced with zeroes and cast to the appropriate numeric type.
+Text columns with empty strings are replaced with default values using the COALESCE and NULLIF functions.
 - **`vw_churn_data`:** Displays records of customers whose status is either 'Churned' or 'Stayed'.
 - **`vw_join_data`:** Displays records of newly joined customers.